jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_1.rst

     TypeError: contradiction() takes 0 positional arguments but 2 were given

-  the :ref:`function<what is a function?>` takes no input but the test sent two
+  the :ref:`function<what is a function?>` takes no input and the test sent two

 * I add :ref:`TypeError<what causes TypeError?>` to the list of :ref:`Exceptions<errors>` seen